MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/governance-compliance.md

 ---
-title: Governance and compliance for Red Hat Enterprise Linux on Azure
+title: Governance and compliance considerations for Red Hat Enterprise Linux on Azure
 description: Learn about key design considerations and recommendations for governance and compliance in Red Hat Enterprise Linux on Azure infrastructure.
 author: terrymandin
 ms.author: temandin